heinwessels/Factorio-FluidicPower/README.md

 ---

-*Note: This mod is still in Alpha.
-This means there will be no automatic migration from one version to the next.
-It won't break your save, but you might need to set new transformer recipes for example.*

-*Another note: If you're curious about the performance of this mod, or what kind of UPS you will be able to get, see the [FAQ](https://mods.factorio.com/mod/FluidicPower/faq).*
+*If you're curious about the performance of this mod, or what kind of UPS you will be able to get, see the [FAQ](https://mods.factorio.com/mod/FluidicPower/faq).*

 ---